dbt-labs/docs.getdbt.com/website/blog/2022-05-24-joining-snapshot-complexity.md

 | 1 | available | 2021-11-15 16:00:0000 |
 | 2 | not_available | 2021-11-15 15:30:0000 |

-When you apply snapshot this data, you’ll see the history of the data, and the `valid_from` and `valid_to` timestamps to capture when the row values were valid, and the values during those timespans.
+When you apply a snapshot to this data, you’ll see the history of the data, and the `valid_from` and `valid_to` timestamps to capture when the row values were valid, and the values during those timespans.

 | entity_id | important_status | dbt_valid_from | dbt_valid_to |
 | --- | --- | --- | --- |